GabeScott/standard-works-vault/General Conference/1980 April - A Tribute to the Rank and File of the Church.md

 The principle of revelation, thought by most to have concluded in centuries past, was demonstrated to be ongoing.

 The Book of Mormon had been published, and its pages carried a testimony of the prophet Moroni that angels have not “ceased to appear unto the children of men.”
-Nor will they, “so long as time shall last, or the earth shall stand, or there shall be one man upon the face thereof to be saved” (Moro.
-7:36).
+Nor will they, “so long as time shall last, or the earth shall stand, or there shall be one man upon the face thereof to be saved” ([[Moroni 7.36|Moro.
+7:36]]).

 These humble men from among the common folks of that day were to become Apostles of the Lord Jesus Christ, as surely as Peter, the fisherman, and the other common men had been made Apostles in ancient times.

 And so the angels came, a continuation of them, to teach these men, to confer the priesthood upon them, to deliver keys of authority to them; for these were things that men could not assume, nor take to themselves.

-Above all, the Lord Himself appeared and reappeared, “That the fulness of my gospel might be proclaimed by the weak and the simple unto the ends of the world” (D&C 1:23).
+Above all, the Lord Himself appeared and reappeared, “That the fulness of my gospel might be proclaimed by the weak and the simple unto the ends of the world” ([[D&C 1.23|D&C 1:23]]).

 Those days of beginning were not so far away as we sometimes think.
 There sits behind me on the stand Elder LeGrand Richards of the Quorum of the Twelve Apostles.